Free Things to Do in New York City – 20 Amazing Activities

 Looking to save on your Empire City adventure?
 While there are many ways to be thrifty in NYC, the last place we’d suggest to scrimp is on your lodgings.

-Take in even more of the best things to do in New York City for free, when you reserve any of our premier New York City Hotels.
+Take in even more of the best things to do in New York City for free, when you reserve any of our premier New York City hotels.

 Whether you are looking to reside on the west side and stroll on over to the Museum of Natural History.
 Or preserve that budget with a modest Midtown accommodation, we have hotels for all types of travelers.

+A wondrous mess of skyscrapers, art, and green spaces, it’s no surprise that over 50 million tourists make a date with the Big Apple each year.
 While we would never put a price tag on an Empire City experience, endless nights out and tickets to every museum, show, and concert can easily put a dent in your budget.

 No need to survive on hot dogs and roasted nuts just yet!
 Intrepid visitors will soon discover there are endless things to do for free in New York City.